explicitcontextualunderstanding/audiobook/audiobook-plan.md

 5.  **Reboot (Optional):** Sometimes a reboot can clear temporary files held by running processes.

 After freeing up space using these methods, check `df -h /` again.
 If usage is well below 100% (e.g., < 90%), you should be able to retry the operation that failed (e.g., `git pull`, `docker build`).

+---

+## VI.
+Planned Improvements for Dockerfile and Build System

+Based on best practices from the jetson-containers framework, the following improvements are planned for the Dockerfile and related build files:

+1. **Pin Python and System Dependencies**
+   - Ensure all Python dependencies in requirements.txt are version-pinned.
+   - Pin system package versions in build scripts where possible.

+2. **Leverage Jetson AI Lab PyPI Mirror**
+   - Configure pip to prioritize pre-built wheels from https://pypi.jetson-ai-lab.dev/simple for faster, more reliable installs.

+3. **Minimize Dockerfile Complexity**
+   - Move installation logic into build.sh, keeping the Dockerfile minimal.

+4. **Efficient Layer Usage**
+   - Group related RUN commands to reduce Docker layers and improve build caching.

+5. **Resource Management for Compilation**
+   - Limit parallel jobs during source builds to avoid exhausting Jetson resources.

+6. **Cleanup After Build**
+   - Add cleanup steps (e.g., apt-get clean, rm -rf /var/lib/apt/lists/*, rm -rf /tmp/*) to reduce image size.

+7. **Architecture Awareness**
+   - Ensure all build steps and dependencies are compatible with aarch64/Jetson.

+8. **Test Script**
+   - Provide a robust test.sh that verifies core container functionality (e.g., import key modules, run a minimal TTS inference).

+9. **Documentation**
+   - Maintain docs.md with usage examples, environment variable explanations, and troubleshooting tips.

+10. **Configurable Build Arguments**
+    - Use build_args in config.py and Dockerfile for easy switching of base images, dependency versions, or source URLs.

+11. **Healthcheck**
+    - Ensure the Dockerfile HEALTHCHECK is meaningful and tests the actual runtime environment.

+12. **Default Command and Entrypoint**
+    - Clearly define ENTRYPOINT and CMD for both interactive and production use cases.

+13. **Model and Data Volume Mounts**
+    - Document and, if possible, automate the mounting of model and data directories for reproducible runs.

+14. **Variant Support**
+    - If supporting multiple JetPack/CUDA versions, use config.py to define variants and select the appropriate base image and dependencies.

+15. **Error Handling**
+    - Use set -e and set -o pipefail in build scripts for robust error handling.

+16. **Optional: Triton Integration**
+    - If using Triton, provide a run.sh or docs.md example for launching and interacting with the inference server.

+17. **Optional: Environment Variables**
+    - Document and, if needed, set environment variables for CUDA, model paths, and other runtime requirements in entrypoint.sh or Dockerfile.

+These improvements will help make the container more robust, reproducible, and user-friendly for audiobook generation on Jetson devices.